Solomon and Sheba: Production

 Edward Small announced plans to make a film about King Solomon as early as 1953.
 The following year Julius Epstein was writing a script for Small which was going to be produced by the team of Clarence Greene and Russell Rouse (who often made movies under Small's supervision).
 Small then announced he was developing the project with Arthur Hornblow Jr. and in 1955 Gina Lollobrigida was signed.
 United Artists agreed to distribute the following year.
 Small provided 75% of the film's anticipated $6 million budget and United Artists provided 25%.

 Lollobrigida came on board as financial partner, getting a percentage of the profits.
 The role of Solomon was initially turned down by Tyrone Power and Yul Brynner; however, Power agreed to accept the part after the script was rewritten.

 Power's involvement meant the film became a co-production with Power's Copa Productions, headed by Ted Richmond.
 In the interim, Small and Hornblow had made Witness for the Prosecution together which was a hit but they decided to end their partnership.
 Small went into co-production with Copa Productions, with Hornblow retaining a financial interest.

-The film was shot in Madrid and Valdespartera, Zaragoza, Spain.
+The film was shot in Madrid and Zaragoza, Spain.
 Production began on 15 September 1958, aiming for a mid-December finish.
 The orgy scene cost approximately $100,000, and was choreographed by Jaroslav Berger, the ballet chief of the Berne State Theatre in Switzerland.
 Gina Lollobrigida rehearsed her dance for over a month.

+The film score was composed by Mario Nascimbene and conducted by Franco Ferrara.
+Three additional cues, “Gifts”, “Candle Scene” and “The Sacrifice” were written by an uncredited Malcolm Arnold.